ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 * Please add a list here
 * Make sure you let us know which of these correspond to Jupyter notebooks.
 Although not supported yet, we plan to add features for them
 * And remember, software and data need a license for them to be used by others, no license means no clear rules so nobody could legally use a non-licensed research object, whatever that object is

-# Acknowledgements
-Please always remember to acknowledge the BioHackathon, CodeFest, VoCamp, Sprint or similar where this work was (partially) developed.

 # References